 2. Know the Why of Influence

-Most people are moved to action (purchase product, join membership, purchase service, etc.) when these basic functions are triggered: Something abrupts their cyclical thought pattern.
+Most people are moved to action (purchase product, join the membership, purchase service, etc.) when these basic functions are triggered: Something abrupts their cyclical thought pattern.
 Something appeals to their senses.
 Something gives them a sense of community.
 Something reinforces their values.

 3. Context is King